lostjared/acidcam-gpu/ACMX2/README.md

 - Camera FPS now persists as a preferred value and is re-selected after capability repopulation when that FPS is available.
 - The **Settings** dialog also includes an **Encoding Quality** section for software/NVENC presets, tune, CRF, codec selection (`auto`, `software`, `nvenc`, `h264_nvenc`, or `hevc_nvenc`), extra FFmpeg-style encoder parameters, and realtime low-latency encoding.
 - Encoding controls map directly to the CLI flags `--encode-preset`, `--encode-tune`, `--encode-crf`, `--encode-codec`, `--encode-params`, and `--encode-realtime`.

+### Live Shader Coding from the Qt Editor

+Launch ACMX2 from the interface, open a shader from the library, edit it, and save normally.
+The editor sends the saved shader's canonical path and stable library index through the existing interface shared-memory channel.
+The render process notices the new request on its next frame and recompiles only that shader; it does not rebuild or reload the rest of the library.

+Successful compilation replaces the shader immediately.
+ACMX2 prepares the new program and all known uniform locations before swapping it into the live library, including the 3D variant when dual mode is active.
+If compilation or linking fails, the last valid program remains in use and the driver-provided error string appears in the interface log.
+Fix the source and save again to retry without stopping the session.

 ---